Daniel Finch, 2nd Earl of Nottingham

-Daniel Finch, 2nd Earl of Nottingham, 7th Earl of Winchilsea, PC (2 July 1647 – 1 January 1730) was an English Tory statesman who supported the Hanoverian Succession in 1714.
+Daniel Finch, 2nd Earl of Nottingham, 7th Earl of Winchilsea, PC (2 July 1647 – 1 January 1730) was an English Tory politician and peer who supported the Hanoverian Succession in 1714.
+Known as Lord Nottingham until 1729, then as Lord Winchilsea.

 Origins

-He was born on 2 July 1647, the son of Heneage Finch, 1st Earl of Nottingham (1620-1682), Lord Chancellor of England, by his wife Elizabeth Harvey, a daughter of Daniel Harvey.
+Finch was born in London on 2 July 1647, the son of Heneage Finch, 1st Earl of Nottingham (1620-1682), Lord Chancellor of England, by his wife Elizabeth Harvey, a daughter of Daniel Harvey.
+His great grandmother was Elizabeth Finch, 1st Countess of Winchilsea.

+One of his brothers was Heneage Finch, 1st Earl of Aylesford.

 Education

 Little is known about his upbringing.
 He entered Westminster School in 1658, where he boarded for three years at the house of Dr. Richard Busby, the headmaster and his father's former tutor at Christ Church, Oxford.
 Daniel also went to Christ Church and the excellence of his studies made his father doubt their authenticity.
 He matriculated at Christ Church as a Gentleman Commoner on 26 July 1662.

 In April 1663, his father wrote to him, advising that he "loose not the reputation which I am told you have gayn'd of diligence and sobriety".
 His father also advised him a month after he had arrived in Oxford "to frequent the publique prayers, and study to reverence and defend, as well as to obey, the Church of England" and when his first Easter away from home was approaching, he wrote, "Nothing can make you truly wise but such a religion as dwells upon your heart and governs your whole life".
 However, Finch suffered from illness and it may be due to this that he left Oxford without graduating.

 Finch went on his Grand Tour from 1665 to 1668, visiting Frankfurt, Munich, Venice, Florence, Naples, Rome and Paris.
 After he returned to England he was appointed a Fellow of the Royal Society and his cousin Sir Roger Twysden wrote to Finch's father that "every body speaks him a very gentleman, and one you and your lady are likely to have much comfort in".

+Later in 1689, he sold Nottingham House in Kensington to King William and Queen Mary for £20,000, the house was then expanded by Christopher Wren into Kensington Palace.